kosli-dev/cli/docs.kosli.com/content/integrations/sonar.md

 ## Setting up the SonarScanner

-In order for Kosli to know where the scan results should be attested, certain parameters must be passed to the SonarScanner.
-Note that this does NOT work for SonarCloud's Automatic Analysis.
+In order for Kosli to know where the scan results should be attested, certain parameters can be passed to the SonarScanner.
+Note that parameters cannot be passed with SonarCloud's Automatic Analysis - in this case, Kosli determines the relevant Flow and Trail as described below.

 These parameters can be passed to the scanner in three ways:
 - As part of the sonar-project.properties file used in CI analysis
 - As arguments to the scanner in your CI pipeline's YML file